 Once you’ve completed steps 1-4 and have all of your evidence ready to send off, you will need to register for GMC Online, choosing ‘my registration’ and ‘start application’.
 Once you have started your application, you will then be required to upload all of your documentation (discussed in step 4).

 After this has been done, you will be asked to pay a registration fee which is dependent on your previous experience.
-If you obtained your Primary Medical Qualification within the last 5 years your registration fee is currently £153.
-However, this is due to change in April 2020, increasing to £156.
-However, if you are not a newly qualified doctor and therefore obtained your primary medical qualification prior to the last 5 years, the fee for registration is £399.
-This is also due to change in April 2020, increasing to £406.
-Further information can be found here
+If you obtained your Primary Medical Qualification within the last 5 years your registration fee is currently £161.
+However, if you are not a newly qualified doctor and therefore obtained your primary medical qualification prior to the last 5 years, the fee for registration is £420.

 Finally, once having paid your fee and sending off all your relevant documentation, you will be invited via the GMC online portal to an ID check at one of the GMC offices in either London or Manchester.
 You have three months after your application has been approved to attend the check.
 Please note, most doctors coincide their relocation to the UK for their NHS job with their ID check, so timings are everything!